José Gomes (football manager): Almería

 On 27 July 2020, Gomes took over for fellow Portuguese Mário Silva at the helm of Spanish Segunda División side UD Almería, shortly before the promotion play-offs began.
 They were eliminated 3–1 on aggregate by Girona FC.

 Gomes was dismissed by owner Turki Al-Sheikh on 27 April 2021 even though the team stood third in the table after achieving several away wins in a row during the season, in which he rarely fielded the same starting XI.
 He received a standing ovation from his players in the dressing room after delivering his farewell speech.

 Return to Al Taawoun

 On 22 August 2021, Gomes was appointed at Al Taawoun for the third time, taking over from the fired Nestor El Maestro.
 He left the club by mutual consent on 20 March 2022.

 Ponferradina and Marítimo return

 Gomes returned to Spain and its second tier on 13 June 2022, after being named manager of SD Ponferradina.
-He resigned on 19 November.
+He resigned on 19 November, immediately after a 1–1 home draw with Real Oviedo during a run of one win in ten.

 On 14 December 2022, Gomes went back to Marítimo, signing for the second-from-bottom team as their third manager of the season after Vasco Seabra and João Henriques.
+The Madeira side were eventually relegated via the play-offs, falling to the second division for the first time in 38 years after a penalty shootout defeat to C.F.
+Estrela da Amadora.

+Chaves

+Gomes remained in the top flight in 2023–24, on a contract at G.D.
+Chaves.
+On 19 September, after five league losses in as many games and 17 goals conceded, he was dismissed.

+Zamalek

+In February 2024, Gomes was appointed head coach of Zamalek SC in the Egyptian Premier League until July 2025.
+Three months later, he guided the team to their second title in the CAF Confederation Cup by winning against RS Berkane in the final on the away goals rule, following a 2–2 aggregate draw.
+He achieved his second trophy on 27 September, beating rivals Al Ahly SC on penalties to claim the CAF Super Cup.

+Gomes announced his departure on 11 December 2024.

+Al Fateh

+On 15 December 2024, Gomes returned to the Saudi main division by joining Al Fateh SC on an initial one-year deal.
+In his second match in charge, his bottom-placed side were trounced 9–0 at leaders Al Hilal SFC, managed by his compatriot Jorge Jesus; it was the heaviest loss of his career.
+He went on to easily avoid relegation, notably beating eventual champions Al-Ittihad Club 2–0 at home.